Tips to Save

 Pick a Top-Rated Insurer

-Saving money isn’t only a matter of finding the lowest premium.
-Some insurers offer lower premiums but end up costing you more in the end by lowballing loss estimates, hassling the repair shop to cut corners or forcing you to pay extra for original-equipment replacement parts.
+Saving money isn’t simply a matter of finding the lowest premium.
+Some insurers have lower premiums, but end up costing you more in the end by lowballing loss estimates, hassling the repair shop to cut corners, and forcing you to pay extra for original-equipment replacement parts.
 They might even unfairly jack up your premiums after an accident.
-NWIA partners with a network of top-rated insurance carriers to ensure value for our customers.

 Set the Right Deductible

 A higher deductible reduces your premium because you pay more out of pocket if you have a claim.
 Hiking your deductible from $200 to $500 can cut your premium on collision by 15 to 30 percent.
-Go up to a $1,000 deductible on collision and you could save 40 percent.
+Go to a $1,000 deductible and you could save 40 percent.
 If you have a good driving record and haven’t had an at-fault accident in years, if ever, opting for a higher deductible on collision might be a good bet.
-Just make sure you can afford to pay that amount if you need to file a claim.
+Just make sure you can afford to pay that cost if your luck runs out.

 Review All of Your Coverage

-Think carefully about personal injury protection and medical payments coverage: Don’t purchase it if you have good healthcare coverage; keep it if you don’t or if your usual passengers are not well insured.
+Think carefully about personal-injury protection and medical-payments coverage: Don’t purchase it if you have good health coverage; keep it if you don’t or if your usual passengers might not be well insured.

 Take Advantage of Discounts

 Car insurers offer a whole range of modest but worthwhile discounts that are essentially based on a low-risk lifestyle.
-The lower the risk your insurance carrier has to take on, the lower your costs will be.
-Here are some discounts to ask your insurer about if they don’t mention them to you first:
+Here are some to ask your insurer about if they don’t mention them to you first:

 Manage Teenage Driver Risk